Ph.D. Program in Clinical Psychology Application Instructions

 1) Official Graduate Record Exam (Verbal, Quantitative, Writing subtests).
 Use the PSYCAS GRE code 4322 for Long Island University to submit scores

-2) Important Note for Fall 2021 Applications: The Admissions Committee strongly encourages applicants to take and report the GRE General Test.
-Although not a requirement for admission in Fall 2021, the results of the test can help provide important context to an application.
+2) Important Note for Fall 2022 Applications: The Admissions Committee strongly encourages applicants to take and report the GRE General Test.
 Applications without the results of the GRE General Test will be reviewed fully, without bias.

 4) TOEFL for applicants whose native language is not English